-It seems every month there's another article in the media espousing the dangers of ultra-endurance sports.
-It's as if authors feel a responsibility to keep the average couch potato from engaging in such activity in the name of their health -- as if the health effects of endurance exercise are somehow worse than that of inactivity.
+It seems every month there's another article in the media espousing the dangers of endurance sports.
+It's as if some authors feel a responsibility to keep the average couch potato from engaging in such activity in the name of their health -- as if the health effects of endurance exercise are somehow worse than that of inactivity.
 Maybe it's an attempt to give the average sedentary reader what they want - another excuse to remain inactive.

 Researchers found a lower incidence of high blood pressure, irregular heartbeat, heart disease, stroke, and cancer in the study participants.